emiliemarchand/PrismPollBundle/README.md

     target=/bundles/Prism/PollBundle
 ```

-You will also need to add DoctrineExtensions for the timestamppable et sluggable features:
+You will also need to add DoctrineExtensions for the timestampable and sluggable features:

 ``` ini
 [gedmo-doctrine-extensions]